-Harvest 2021 is here.
-That means berries, avocados and tomatoes are on their journey from our farms to tables across Australia.
+Our 2023-2024 harvest is here.
+That means our freshly grown produce is on its way from our farms to tables across Australia.

-Join our team, pick up a sun-drenched, homegrown job on the land.
-Help feed Australia.
+Join our team, pick up a homegrown job on the land.
+Explore Australia.
 Learn valuable skills.
 Make lifelong friends.
 Put some extra cash in your pocket.
 And have plenty of memorable experiences while you do it.

 It’s a season of plenty, and we want you to be a part of it.